 Rhinoplasty (Nose Surgery)

-The goal of rhinoplasty is to reshape your nose so that it compliments you other facial features.
+The goal of rhinoplasty, also referred to as nose surgery or sometimes a "nose job", is to reshape your nose so that it compliments you other facial features.
 One of the most common plastic surgery procedures, rhinoplasty is performed to reshape, reduce or augment a person's nose, remove a hump, narrow nostril width, change the angle between the nose and the mouth, or to correct injury, birth defects, or other problems that affect breathing.
 Results depend on the patient’s nasal bone and cartilage structure, facial shape, skin thickness and age (teenagers should have had their growth spurt).

 Who are good candidates for Rhinoplasty (Nose Surgery)?